AshRouth/SOC/_motions/Conferences Committee Standing Orders.md

 10. Superiority of the GP Constitution
 If there is a discrepancy between these standing orders and the provisions of the Green Party’s constitution, the constitution shall have priority.

+Note from SOC: The below text is out of order
+{:.alert .d-inline-block .alert-defeated}
 Appendix 1
 Job Description of the Conference Manager.
 RESPONSIBLE TO :

-Conferences Committee Convenor and the Chief Executive Officer.
+Conferences Committee Convenor and the Chief Executive Officer. tbc

-tbc
+{:.alert .d-inline-block .alert-defeated}